In this guide we demonstrate how developers can publish their apps and clock faces to the Fitbit App Gallery.

 Note: Due to security requirements, you must have a Fitbit OS device associated with your Fitbit user account in order to publish apps to the gallery.

-Devices: Fitbit Versa, Versa Lite, Versa 2, and Ionic.
+- Fitbit OS 4 Devices: Fitbit Versa, Versa Lite, Versa 2.

 includes special editions